snek5000/snek5000/CONTRIBUTING.md

 * **Branching model**: The development uses branches and pull-requests for experimental features.
-We also rely on [git submodules](https://www.git-scm.com/docs/git-submodule) to track other libraries.
-The following branches are important:
+We also rely on [git submodules](https://www.git-scm.com/docs/git-submodule) to track `Nek5000`.
+You may find the following git branches when you clone `snek5000`:

-  * `snek5000`:
     * `master`: main branch
-    * `develop`: development branch
+    * `fix/...`, `enh/...`: feature branches

-  The following make working with submodules easy and ensures consistency:
+  Executing the following command would configure git to work with submodules easily and ensures consistency:
   ```sh
   # Enable recursion for relevant commands, such that
   # regular commands recurse into submodules by default